atrehhoff/framework/docs/manual/Templates_and_theming.md

 ## Templates and theming
 > [!WARNING]
-> This documentation only applies to version prior to v10
+> This documentation only applies to version prior to v10.
-> v10 and beyond does not support different themes
+> v10 and beyond does not support different themes.
-> Feature was removed due to low use.
+> Feature was removed due to low interest.
 > Documentation is kept for backwards compatibility.

 > [!IMPORTANT]